Society-In-Shadow/ExpressedRealms/documentation/permissionsAndPolicies.md

 #### UI / TS Update

-There is a helper project (PermissionSync), that is a console app that will output TS file structured string of permissions, similar to the example below.
+There is a console app called (PermissionSync), that will output TS file structured string of permissions, per local build.

 This is meant to automate adding these to the front end, as manually doing it is tedious.